 If you have taken a test and it has come back with a positive result confirming you have the chlamydia, there isn't anything to worry about as there are things that can help straight away.
 The most important thing when treating a bacterial sexually transmitted infection is to start a course of medication as soon as possible.
 That way, you can clear the infection quickly, which means you stand less chance of experiencing symptoms and developing complications, as well as passing it on.
 You can take a look below and see what kind of treatment is most suitable for you.

-Prescription medication is the only clinically proven option for the treatment of chlamydia and recommended by doctors.
+Prescription medication is the only treatment of chlamydia and recommended by doctors.
 The type of prescription treatment you receive will depend on where the infection is based.
 For penile and vaginal chlamydia, the most widely used medicine is Azithromycin.
 For rectal chlamydia, a course of Doxycycline is most commonly prescribed.
 Antibiotics have a 95% success rate when used as prescribed by your doctor.

 It is highly advised that all your sexual partners from the past six months also seek treatment, to prevent further spread of the STI to other people.
 If you don't want to contact them yourself, this can be done anonymously through your GUM clinic.

 There are a number of claimed natural herbal remedies for chlamydia including the use of garlic, usnea and echinacea.
 However, there is no concrete evidence that proves their effectiveness in treating this sexually transmitted infection.